 The Aussie dollar’s strength, cut-throat competition between airlines, and the increasing ease of internet research (and bookings) means that trip of a lifetime is often just a few clicks away.

-It’s not only overseas: we’re holidaying within Australia more than ever, too, seduced by the beauty of our own land (and the excellence of Tourism Australia’s 'There’s nothing like Australia' campaign).
+It’s not only overseas: we’re holidaying within Australia more than ever, too, seduced by the beauty of our own land.

 But sometimes our holidays come around sooner than we’ve saved for.
-There are good reasons to pay for your holiday with a credit card or personal loan.
+There can be good reasons to pay for your holiday with a credit card or personal loan.
 Let’s look at why you might spread the cost of a break over time.

 Four reasons to take that holiday when you need it

 - It’s argued we’re working harder and longer than ever before.
 For the sake of our happiness—our motivation, our wellbeing, our sanity—we need time off.
 We need a break.
 And a loan—or sensible use of your credit card—gives you the flexibility to do just that.

 - Family events don’t always occur when you’re ready.
 Whether it’s a wedding, a graduation, an anniversary, a significant birthday—or even a family crisis—you want to be there.
 You need to be there.

 - Sometimes airlines and travel companies offer deals and specials that are too good to miss.
 You may be able to travel for longer, or to destinations you’d just dreamed of—but only if you travel sooner than you’d intended.

 - We offer complimentary travel insurance on some cards if you buy your tickets and accommodation with your credit card.

 All these are compelling reasons to have a holiday when you need it, instead of when you can pay for it up front.
 Just keep in mind that you will still be paying off your holiday once you get home.